anonsas/auth-jwt/README.md

 ## Why Do We Need a Refresh Token?

-Should the user have to log in every 15 minutes when the token expires?
+Should the user have to log in every 15 minutes when the access token expires?
  No, that’s where **refresh tokens** come in.

 - **Access Token**: Valid for a short period (typically 15-30 minutes).
   It's used to access the server and is usually stored in **memory** or **localStorage**.
 - **Refresh Token**: Valid for a longer period (typically 15-60 days).
-  Its role is to issue new access tokens when the current one expires.
+  Its role is to issue new access token when the current one expires.
   This token is stored securely in **HTTP-only cookies** to prevent it from being accessed
   by JavaScript (which adds protection against XSS attacks).